Dominique Crenn

-Biography
+Early life and education

 Crenn, originally from Locronan, was adopted at 18 months by a French couple from Versailles.
 She spent many summers in Brittany at the family farm.
-Her mother, a cook with an "adventurous palate, took her young daughter to experience Indian, Chinese, Japanese, and Vietnamese restaurants in Paris."
+Her mother, a cook with an "adventurous palate", took her young daughter to experience Indian, Chinese, Japanese, and Vietnamese restaurants in Paris."
 Her father, a politician, would take his daughter along when he dined at Michelin star restaurants with his friend, a food critic for Le Télégramme.

 Crenn's experience on the family farm, her mother's cooking, and her visits to high-profile restaurants developed her culinary tastes.
 Disliking the male-dominated French culinary scene, she earned a bachelor's degree in economics and a master's degree in international business.